GAIGResearch/Stratega/docs/references/YAML/Entities/Entity/index.rst

 Entity
 ===========

-:Entity: Contais the definition the entity type.
+:Entity: Contais the definition of the entity type.

 :YAML Key: Entity